 An online tutoring program is also available through Canvas for all FGC students.
-Online tutoring is available 24/7.
+Online tutoring is available 24/7 through Tutor.com.
 Live tutors are available for a wide variety of subjects.
 Essay and other writing assignments may also be submitted for online tutor review.
+Students may also drop off papers @ college.success@fgc.edu.